 The super account provided through Alena’s employer offers six units of default life insurance and TPD cover.

 One unit equals 2.5% x Alena’s salary x the number of years until Alena turns 65.
 So:

-1 unit = (2.5% x $100,000) x 30
+1 unit = (2.5% x $100,000) x 30, which is $75,000

-6 units = 450,000
+6 units = $450,000

 Alena also receives income protection at 50% of her salary.

-Upon review, Alena decided to change her insurances to match her circumstances, so if she becomes too injured or sick to work for a long period, she will continue to have insurance to cover part of her salary.
+Upon review, Alena decided to change her insurances to match her circumstances, so if she becomes too injured or sick to work for a long period, she’ll continue to have insurance to cover part of her salary.
 The new insurance payments of $1,030 per year will come out of her super.

 Alena is a 30-year-old events manager earning $100,000 per year.
 She has no children, loves surfing and rents an apartment overlooking the beach.

-Since Alena has no debts or dependants, she decided to review her insurance using the AMP calculator.
+Since Alena has no debts or dependants, she decided to review her insurance using the AMP insurance calculator.
 It suggested a lower amount of life and TPD cover, but a higher amount of income protection (75% of her salary).

 If Alena’s circumstances change down the track, she’s ready to review her insurance again, to make sure it continues to provide the cover she needs.